 Depending on whether you qualify for short- or long-term capital gains tax, you can exclude up to $250,000 from the sale, or $500,000 for married couples, if you meet certain prerequisites.
 So if you're a single person who bought a home in 2018 for $255,000 and sold it today for $600,000 in a high-cost city, you would have made $345,000, of which as much as $95,000 could be taxable.

 Millions of Americans moved last year, and many went from owning one home to the next.

 "Most people, when they sell a primary residence, take the funds and reinvest it into their next house," Missouri realtor Chris Carter told the property website HomeLight.
 If that's your plan, it makes sense to set aside enough cash out of your home sale profit for a big enough down payment on the new place.

 On the other hand, a June poll of 2,800 homeowners from Rent.com found that even after a home sale, 45% of people don't plan to buy another house right away.
 If you do plan to buy again later and meanwhile rent or find temporary housing with loved ones, you could use the interim period to bolster your finances.

-If they want to use home sale profits to buy a new place within the next three to five years, Stanzak says to keep the money in a high-interest earning account.
-"Timeframe matters," she says.
+If they want to use home sale profits to buy a new place within the next 3 to 5 years, Stanzak says to keep the money in a high-interest earning account.
+"Time frame matters," she says.
 "An online money market might be the best option to keep the proceeds accessible and safe, earning something."

 Sellers who don't plan to buy another house could put their profit to use tackling debt or saving for another financial goal.
 Americans struggling with student debt and credit payments, or those who have been hit particularly hard financially because of the Covid crisis, could use money from a home sale.